Drivers Hours Laws

 2. The 12 Day Rule

-The drivers hours rules generally do not present problems when using some good forward planning.
+The drivers hours rules rarely present any problems when using good forward planning.
 (Our tour planners will help you with this) It would be rare that a touring group would want to spend so many hours of actual driving time in one day.

 Problems can arise where itineraries are not planned correctly and do not work within the drivers maximum working day of 13 consecutive hours or where a late finish is followed by an early departure which does not allow for the 11 hour overnight rest rule.